ericwooley/react-nativeish/README.md

 * Containers (Smart Components)
   Containers are components that use redux-connect to map a components props to redux state and actions.
-  For unit testing see [this blog post](http://www.wsbrunson.com/react/redux/test/2016/05/08/testing-redux-containers.html)

 * Scenes
   Scenes are components that are loaded via react native navigation.
 It should be composed entirely of smart components.

-* Redux
+* Services
-  1. Reducers
-  TODO

-  2. Sagas
-  TODO
+  Services are configurable (often singleton) objects which can be imported into other parts of the app.
+There is no boilerplates for this because each case for a service is probably too different.

 * Unit Tests
-  TODO
+  Make sure you understand jest, unit tests, and TDD in general.
+This project has githooks which check your test on commit.

 ### Libraries
-Become familiar with each of these libraries.
+Become very familiar with each of these libraries.

 1. [React](https://facebook.github.io/react/)
   * [shouldComponentUpdate](https://facebook.github.io/react/docs/optimizing-performance.html#shouldcomponentupdate-in-action)